MunchLab/ect/paper/paper.md

 ## The Euler Characteristic Transform

-We give a high level introduction of the ECT here.
-We direct the reader to [@Munch2025] for a full survey article on the subject.
+We give a high level introduction of the ECT here as defined in [@Turner2014], and direct the reader to [@Munch2025] for a full survey article specifically on the subject.
+Further, note that the code is built to handle embedded cell complexes of arbitrary dimension, but for ease of introduction, we explain the basics using embedded graphs.

-To start, we assume our input is an undirected graph $G$ with an embedding in 2D given by a map on the vertices $f: V(G) \to \mathbb{R}^2$.
+To start, we assume our input is an undirected graph $G$ with a straight-line embedding in 2D given by a map on the vertices $f: V(G) \to \mathbb{R}^2$.
 A graph can be constructed as seen in \autoref{fig:example_graph}.